Sonia Taitz: Early life and education

 Taitz was born in New York City to immigrant Holocaust survivors.
 She grew up in speaking Yiddish in the home.
-She was sent, at four, to an Orthodox Yeshiva where she learned Hebrew and Torah studies.
+At four years old, she was sent to an Orthodox Yeshiva where she learned Hebrew and Torah studies.
 She later transferred to The Ramaz School, graduating as its Hebrew co-valedictorian.
 She won the school’s French Award, presented at the Consulate in New York, and addressed Baron Philippe de Rothschild in Paris, in French.

 Taitz attended Barnard College, Columbia University, graduating summa cum laude with a bachelor's degree in English and psychology.
 She was inducted into Phi Beta Kappa in her junior year.
 Taitz was admitted to Yale Law School; she took a leave to go to Oxford University, where she studied the Romantics of the 19th century.
 These poets, along with Dickens and Eliot, became the basis of her M.Phil. degree in English Literature.
 Returning to Yale, Taitz obtained her J.D. and passed the New York State Bar.